Post-acute infection syndrome: Causes

 Pathogens associated with PAISs include SARS-CoV-2 (causing COVID-19), Ebolavirus, Dengue virus, poliovirus, SARS-CoV-1 (causing SARS), Chikungunya virus, Epstein–Barr virus (EBV), West Nile virus (WNV), Ross River virus (RRV), Coxsackie B, influenza A virus subtype H1N1, varicella zoster virus (VZV), Coxiella burnetii, Borrelia, and Giardia.
 However, the strength of evidence associating these pathogens with chronic illness varies.

 The pathophysiology of most PAISs is poorly understood, but the overlap in symptoms despite disparate infectious triggers implies a possible shared pathology.
 For most conditions, no chronic infection has been detected.

 Mechanism

-The pathology of post-acute infections syndromes is not understood.
+The pathology of post-acute infections syndromes is not fully understood.
 The commonality in symptoms between illnesses may point to a common pathology.
 Major hypotheses include persistence of the original pathogen or its remnants, autoimmunity, chronic inflammation, reactivation of other latent infections, microbiome dysbiosis, or damage to organs, which may include the lungs, brain, kidneys, heart, or blood vessels.